-A Guide to September Dryland Butterflies a pdf files showing some of the more common and rarer butterflies we see on dry openlands late in the summer.
+A Guide to September Dryland Butterflies a pdf file showing some of the more common and rarer butterflies we see on dry openlands late in the summer.

-Great-Grandfather's Butterflies, an newspaper article pondering the evolving abundance of our local butterflies.
+Great-Grandfather's Butterflies, a web page with our newspaper article pondering the evolving abundance of our local butterflies.